Greetings from Scotland, my name is Gemma Armit and I have a confession to make.

 The first step in applying for a career break is to check what the company policy is on career breaks and and sabbaticals.
 Both the terms ‘career break’ and ‘sabbatical’ are used to refer to time off work with the right to return but they actually have different definitions.
 According to Careershifters – a sabbatical is when you return to work, a career break is when you quit.
 However, my employer uses both terms interchangeably.

 As a high school teacher, I am a public sector worker and those who have worked for my council for over three years are entitled to apply for a career break (really a sabbatical) for up to two years with the security of retaining a permanent contract.
-Granted, this opportunity is not heavily advertised, I only learned of it when another teacher shared stories of voluntary teaching English in Nepal.
+Granted, this opportunity is not heavily advertised, I only learned of it when another teacher shared stories of teaching English in Nepal during a volunteer programme.
 I am aware this may not help your case if you are a private sector employee, however, I am aware of a friend who worked for a private company, applied and was granted six months leave (to travel Australia).
 Craig is self employed so he asked himself, and he said yes.

 2. Sound Out Your Management